WinstonWolfie/supermemo_vim_ahk/docs/video.md

 ## Local Files

-### Create a source element for a local video
+### Prepare the current element as a source element for a local video

 Context: SuperMemo focused; open Vim Commander (`<C-;>`).

 1. Run `ImportFile`.
 2. Follow the prompts.

-This expects you have a SuperMemo template named `binary` (see `lib/bind/vim_command.ahk:580`).
+This repurposes the current element and expects you have a SuperMemo template named `binary`.

 ### Open the local video from SuperMemo

 Context: SuperMemo element window focused (browsing mode, not editing text).

 - `P`: open the file ("View file") using your default system player
-- `p`: SuperMemo AutoPlay (`SM.AutoPlay()` / `<C-F10>`)
+- `p`: SuperMemo AutoPlay (`SM.AutoPlay()` / `<C-F10>`) to open the file

 Windows file associations determine which player opens the file (recommended: `mpv`).

 ### Note on resuming local files

 The stored time stamp is primarily for "save your place" and display/copy.
-There is currently no reliable automatic "seek mpv to this time" step when reopening the file.
+There is currently no reliable automatic "seek mpv to this time" step when reopening the file, so `p`/`P` reopen the file but do not jump to the saved position.

 ## Quick Reference